Marietta Felony DUI Lawyer

 - Racing or otherwise driving recklessly

 Georgia already has a reputation for harshly punishing first-time and second-time DUI offenders, but the penalties for felony offenders are significantly more severe.
+Felony DUI penalties vary depending on the circumstances and the court’s discretion, but may include:

-- Prison time (up to 5 years for a standard fourth offense, or 15 years for vehicular manslaughter)
+- Prison time (up to 5 years for a standard fourth offense or 15 years for vehicular manslaughter)

 - Steep fines (up to $5,000)